BonavalMultimedia/com_jumi/README.md

 # com_jumi
 Joomla Component to insert code in anywhere

-Edited to solve some warnings
+Edited by Bonaval to solve some warnings

 ##